-Perhaps surprisingly, there seems to be a real lack of currency conversion plugins on the official repository.
-However, because this is super-useful and profit-boosting functionality, we’re making do with what’s available — this list really needs a plugin in this category.
+Perhaps surprisingly, there seems to be a lack of currency conversion plugins on the official repository.
+However, because this is super-useful and profit-boosting functionality, we’re making do with what’s available — this list needs a plugin in this category.
 The WooCommerce Currency Switcher is the best free plugin for the job — although it has several obvious limitations.
 First, this free version only allows two currencies at a time.

 Second, although the plugin supports the flags of your chosen countries, you’ll have to upload the flag manually to your media library.
 If you can put up with these limitations, the plugin does have plenty of redeeming features.

-Finally, this WooCommerce add-ons plugin also uses Geolocation to detect and display a visitor’s local currency based on their IP address.
+Finally, this WooCommerce add-ons plugin also uses Geolocation to detect and display a visitor’s local currency on their IP address.

-10. WooCommerce MailChimp
+11. WooCommerce MailChimp

 The plugin automatically subscribes your customers to a mailing list — or, if you’d prefer, it gives them the option to subscribe on the checkout screen by ticking a checkbox.
 Remember: Your existing customers are your best friends.
-Treat them well and they may remain customers for years to come.
+Treat them well, and they may remain customers for years to come.